dmno-dev/dmno/packages/docs-site/src/content/docs/blog/dmno-nextjs-launch.md

 ---
-title: Ultimate config tool for Next.js & beyond!
+title: Level up your env var tooling in Next.js with DMNO
-date: 2024-07-18
+date: 2024-07-22
 ---

 We're super excited to finally announce that our [Next.js integration](/docs/integrations/nextjs/) is ready - and we believe it is the BEST way to manage configuration in Next.js apps.
 Dealing with config is Next.js has usually been an afterthought - use `process.env`, maybe a `.env` file, and call it a day.
 But the whole experience is clunky and leaves you open to some major security risks.